-Do not write your resume in third person.
+Do not write your resume in the third person.

-Do not include pronouns while writing it in first person.
+Do not include pronouns while writing it in the first person.

 - Open the Original Job Description

-Secondly, research about your target job description.
-Analyze the keywords you can use and write your resume summary/objective/profile.
+Secondly, research your target job description.
+Analyze the keywords you can use, and then start writing your resume summary/objective.
 Note that they serve the following common purposes:

-Thirdly, you should know the difference between the a career objective and a resume statement.
+Thirdly, you should know the difference between a career objective and a resume statement.

-The resume objective statement represents your ambitious side and talks about your expectations.
-It is important for a candidate who is about to join the industry to include an objective statement.
+The resume objective statement represents your ambitious side and discusses your expectations.
+It is essential for a candidate who is about to join the industry to include an objective statement.

 A resume summary statement represents your qualifications summary.
-It talks about everything you have done till date in a consise format.
+It talks about everything you have done to date in a concise format.
 Therefore it is preferred by experienced professionals.

-Do not start your resume in the following ways:
+Do not start writing your resume in the following ways:

 - Writing the Resume Summary & Key Skills first